NexusKrop/IceCube/README.md

 # IceCube

-A library of reusable code for all kinds of .NET projects.

-This library is designed to have no dependencies other than the .NET itself.
+IceCube is a library written to simpify some of the boilerplate codes, and makes your life easier by providing utility methods to help you create commonly created collections, as well as providing API sugars to simpify some API usages.

+This library compiles natively to most .NET frameworks, and also compiles to .NET Standard library to support more .NET frameworks.

 ## Features

 - Exception throwing utilities
+- Simplified creation of some collections (Lists, Dictionaries, etc.)
 - Binary-formatted Key-to-primitive-value dictionary
 - Big Endian binary support
 - Exception throwing utilities
-- Process utilities such as ending a process gracefully
+- Process utilities such as ending a process gracefully and `ShellExecute`
 - Many more...

 ## Installation